-Iran scores a weak but improving 42.5 for Industry Rewards, from 40.0 last quarter.
-Although we do not expect the construction sector to recover to pre-crisis growth levels soon due to structural weaknesses in the economy, we are turning more positive on Iran now that international sanctions will start to be lifted.
+Iran scores a weak but improving 42.5 for Industry Rewards, from 32.5 last year prior to sanctions relief.
+Although we do not expect the construction sector to recover to pre-crisis growth levels soon due to structural weaknesses in the economy, we are turning more positive on Iran following the lift in sanctions.
 In terms of value, the Iranian construction industry is sizeable, and with a large and growing population, there is strong demand for infrastructure development.